Action

 discrete_action

-The discrete action tensor (*batch_shape, num_discrete_branches)
+The discrete action tensor (*batch_shape, num_discrete_branches).

 discrete_action: torch.Tensor